hundredrabbits/thebook/north_pacific_logbook.md

 ##### 1700
 We check the weather again.
 We don't normally check it twice a day as it eats up data, but the weather was changing so fast...!
 We wanted to know what was going on.
 We're glad we looked, as the wind was set to increase by a lot.
 If we hadn't checked, we might not have set the second reef point in our mainsail.
 The last thing we want in this ocean is to have too much canvas up.
 Shaking out a reef is easier than putting one in during high winds.

-Our rule is that if we think about maybe reefing a sail, we do it.
-Another important rule, is to never reef at night.
-Everything is harder to do in the dark.
-Generally, we decide to reef while the sun is up, or don't.
-We are not racing, we don't care to have the most sail up always, our main concern is our safety.

 Our main sail didn't used to have a third reef, we had a new one made in New Zealand and asked to include this in its design.
 We're glad we did.